standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ### 3.1 Branch from master

-Using your preffered Git client create a new branch using your new pattern name.
+Using your preffered Git client, create a new branch using your new pattern name.

 ### 3.2 Duplicate dummy pattern folder